Anbeeld/ARoAI/docs/analysis.md

 | Industrial Port | 100000 |
 | Modern Port | 100000 |

 Anchorage gets ai_value = 0 to ensure the AI never picks it over a proper port.
+Note that Industrial Port and Modern Port share the same ai_value (100,000) -- the AI differentiates them by technology requirements alone (Modern Port requires `concrete_dockyards`), not by preference weight.

 **Administration production methods** -- ai_value only: